MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/relnotes.md

 - The `prose.codeaccelerator.jupyter` namespace has been removed and its functionality is now included in the main `prose.codeaccelerator` namespace.
 When Code Accelerator is used in an environment that supports improved output rendering, that rendering is displayed automatically.
-- Now supports Jupyterlab as well as Jupyter notebooks.
+- Now supports JupyterLab as well as Jupyter notebooks.
 - Many bug fixes.

 ### ReadCsvBuilder